 Mergers and acquisitions allowance

-The mergers and acquisitions allowance allows a write-off, over five years, of 25% of the value of qualifying mergers or acquisitions deals executed between 1 April 2015 and 31 December 2025, subject to a cap of SGD 5 million (SGD 10 million for deals executed from 1 April 2016 to 31 December 2025) per year of assessment.
-This incentive is available to companies that are incorporated, tax resident, and carrying on a business in Singapore; however, this requirement may be waived for companies under the headquarters schemes (further details below) and the Maritime Sector Incentive (MSI) (further details below) for shipping-related supporting services (for share acquisitions completed from 17 February 2012 to 31 March 2020).
+The mergers and acquisitions allowance allows a write-off of 25% of the value of qualifying mergers or acquisitions deals executed between 1 April 2015 and 31 December 2025.
+The amount of allowance, to be claimed over five years, is subject to a cap of SGD 5 million (for deals executed between 1 April 2015 and 31 March 2016) or SGD 10 million (for deals executed between 1 April 2016 and 31 December 2025) for all qualifying acquisitions made in the basis period for each year of assessment.
+This incentive is available to companies that are incorporated, tax resident, and carrying on a business in Singapore.
 A 200% tax allowance is also granted on transaction costs (capped at SGD 100,000 per year of assessment) incurred on qualifying deals.

 Financial services incentives